lazysquirrellabs/blog/_posts/2015-10-22-unity-serialization-part-3-scriptable-objects.md

 # Conclusion

-In this article we learnt how to solve some problems (most of them described on the [last]({{ site.post4 }}){:target="_blank"} article) that may emerge when dealing with custom serialized types and Unity serialization.
+In this article we learnt how to solve some problems (most of them described on the [last]({{ site.post4 }}) article) that may emerge when dealing with custom serialized types and Unity serialization.
 Even though some problems can be solved by using Scriptable Objects, this solution is far form ideal.